-**Dr. Valentino is not currently accepting graduate student applications for Fall 2013.**
+**Dr. Valentino is currently accepting graduate student applications for Fall 2014.**

-Because Dr. Valentino’s research is at the interface of developmental and clinical psychology, she mentors students in the Developmental and Clinical graduate programs.
+Because Dr. Valentino’s research is at the interface of developmental and clinical psychology, she mentors students in the Developmental and Clinical graduate program areas.

 Lab research students will have the opportunity to participate in all activities that support our ongoing research projects.
 Typical student activities include participating in a weekly lab meeting, data entry, coding, and management.
 In students' second semester with the lab and beyond, students may be trained in clinical and developmental assessment measures and may have direct contact with research participants.
 Advanced students may also have the opportunity to travel to important professional meetings to help present research findings.
 Additionally, advanced students are encouraged to engage in mentored research and to complete a Senior Thesis.